 1. Jewish Adoption in the Bible

 Jewish adoption has been recognized since biblical times.
 In Genesis 15:2-3, Abraham discusses adopting his servant Eliezer to his heir because Sarah is unable to bear any children.
 In Genesis 48: 5-6, Jacob adopts his son Joseph’s children, Ephraim and Menasseh.
 In Exodus 2: 9-10, Moses is adopted by the Pharaoh’s daughter, Batyah, after she finds him on the banks of the Nile River.
 In Esther 2:7, Mordecai adopts his orphaned cousin Esther and raises her as his daughter.
 2 Samuel 6:23 states “to her dying day Michal, daughter of Saul, had no children.”
 Michal was King David’s wife.
-However, in 2 Samuel 21:8 it mentions her having five sons which the Talmud reflects were born by her sister Merab but were raised by Michal.
+However, 2 Samuel 21:8 mentions her having five sons which the Talmud reflects were born by her sister Merab but were raised by Michal.
 This sets the precedent in Judaism that whoever raises the orphan in their home is regarded as the parent.
 These are just a few examples of adoption in the Bible and Talmud.

 2. Jewish Law and Adoption

 Adoption does not exist formally as a practice in Jewish Law.
 However, Judaism has favorable attitudes toward adoption and looks at it as good.
 Adoption practiced in modern secular society derives from Roman Law.
 The secular procedure for adoption involves the removal of all rights and responsibilities from the biological parents which are then transferred to the adoptive parents.
 Judaism differs from Roman Law because the adoptive parents do not entirely replace the role of the biological parents.
 In Jewish Law, the birth parents determine the religious status of the child which cannot be removed by a legal procedure.